 - As people return to work, they’re now encountering new problems with separation anxiety and behavior issues that they’ve never had to handle before

-- Of course there are some areas that have changed more than others – but virtually every town and city has gone through similar changes.
+- Of course, there are some areas that have changed more than others – but virtually every town and city have gone through similar changes.

 What Is The Opportunity?

 With unprecedented growth in pet ownership, and with pet owners more closely bonded to their pets than ever due to being stuck at home during the pandemic, this means a massive increase in demand for veterinary services.
 So there is a massive opportunity for veterinary practices to grow and prosper.

 There are opportunities to increase prices and margins, hire more qualified staff, and improve your facilities to be ready to deliver your services to your community in greater volume than ever before – increasing the value of your business, which is most practice owners’ most valuable asset.